Upgrade To a New Release

 Then, obtain a recent backup of the database of the node and deploy it to a database server of your convenience, such that you can test the upgrade process without affecting your production system.
 While we extensively test the upgrade process ourselves, we cannot exclude the eventuality that you are using the system in a non-anticipated way.
 Testing is cumbersome, but breaking a production system is worse.

-Generally, if you are running an high-availability setup, please take all nodes offline before performing an upgrade.
+Generally, if you are running a high-availability setup, please take all nodes offline before performing an upgrade.
 If the update requires a database migration (check the release notes), avoid running older and newer binaries in a replicated setup, as the two binaries might expect a different database layout.

-You can upgrade the binaries of a microservice-based domain in any order, as long as you upgrade the binaries of nodes accessing the same database at the same time.
+You can upgrade the binaries of a microservice-based sync domain in any order, as long as you upgrade the binaries of nodes accessing the same database at the same time.
 For example, you could upgrade the binary of a replicated mediator node on one weekend and an active-active database sequencer on another weekend.

 Back Up Your Database

 Before you upgrade the database and binary, please ensure that you have backed up your data, such that you can roll back to the previous version in case of an issue.
-You can backup your data by cloning it.
+You can back up your data by cloning it.
 In Postgres, the command is:

 CREATE DATABASE newdb WITH TEMPLATE originaldb OWNER dbuser;